OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 ## Conducting Your First Scan

-Once DPULSE is running, follow this workflow to perform a reconnaissance task.
+Once DPULSE-CLI is running, follow this workflow to perform a reconnaissance task.

 ---